hrishim/llvl_prog1_book/src/functions.md

 - Jump to functions using *BL/BLR*, return from the function using *RET*
 - X30 is a special register that is used by *BL* to store the return address

-## Execise 1A: Function to count leading zeros
+## Exercise 1A: Function to count leading zeros

 Write a function to count the number of leading zeros.
 The template for this exercise is provided in exercises/functions/count_leading_zeros.s and the solution is at exercises/functions/count_leading_zeros_solution.s